nearform-actions/optic-release-automation-action/README.md

 ##### To be committed

-In this example, the `npm run build` command will create some artifacts that can be committed to the repository.
+In this example, the `npm run build` command will create some artifacts that will be committed to the repository.
 Of course, you can use any build tool you need.
 _These artifacts should not be listed in the `.gitignore` file._

-The action will adds the changes in the new release PR.
+The action will adds the changes in the new release PR for you!

 ```yml
 name: build-and-release